 Lung problems (pneumonitis).
 Tell your health care provider if you have any new or worsening symptoms of lung problems, including shortness of breath, fever, cough, or wheezing.
 Your health care provider may do a chest x-ray if you have any of these symptoms.
 Your health care provider may temporarily stop treatment or completely stop treatment if you develop pneumonitis.
 Pneumonitis may lead to death.

-Before you take LYNPARZA, tell your health care provider about all your medical conditions, including if you:
+Before you take LYNPARZA, tell your health care provider about all of your medical conditions, including if you:

 Tell your health care provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Taking LYNPARZA and certain other medicines may affect how LYNPARZA works and may cause side effects.